apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

   (currentTime - lastModifiedTime > blobGcMaxAgeInSecs).
 For example as per default only those blobs which have been created 24 hrs ago would be considered for GC

-sharedDSRepoId (From Oak 1.2.11 & Oak 1.3.15)
-: Default ""
-: Custom SharedDataStore repositoryId.
-Used when custom blobstore configured.
-Should be unique among the repositories sharing the datastore.

 <a name="document-node-store"></a>
 #### DocumentNodeStore